TheCandidStartup/TheCandidStartup.github.io/_drafts/ensuring-eventual-consistency.md

 Maintaining consistent state is really easy.
 All your data is in one place.
 Design a [good schema with appropriate constraints]({% link _posts/2023-03-27-navisworks-graphics-pipeline.md %}).
 Wrap updates in a transaction.
 The data is always consistent, operations either happen completely or not at all.
 Expose access via a simple REST API.
 A request comes in, you hit the database, then return a response when the database is done.

 Unfortunately, things rarely stay so simple.
 What starts out as a simple monolith soon becomes a complex monolith with lots of additional state bolted onto the side.
 What was a complex monolith gets split up into multiple microservices, with application state distributed between them.
-What was a simple microservice becomes a complex micro-service with lots of additional state bolted onto the side.
+What was a simple microservice becomes a complex microservice with lots of additional state bolted onto the side.

 {% include candid-image.html src="/assets/images/complex-monolith-architecture.png" alt="Complex Monolith or Microservice Architecture" %}